The Greatest Year for Film: 1982 - 2/20/2021

 movie.
 Mom felt that the movie was appropriate for Crissy to see, so a week later we went again.
 This

-time I knew what to expect and told myself that I would cry this time.
+time I knew what to expect and told myself that I wouldn't cry this time.
 Nope, I was wrong.
 I still

 cried.
 Damn you, Spielberg.
 This was also the first time I had even seen a movie in a theather twice